keithgroup/qa-dimers-data/README.md

 # Quantum alchemy data - Dimers

-All PySCF calculation logs and JSON files for the dimer study of quantum alchemy/APDFT.
+All PySCF calculation logs and JSON files for the dimer study of quantum alchemy.
 A cumulative JSON file is provided with all files organized by atom and state (i.e., charge and multiplicity).

 ## Data generation

-A [generator Python script](https://github.com/keithgroup/apdft-atoms-dimers/blob/main/scripts/pyscf-calc-generator/generate-pyscf.apdft-calculations.py) is used with dictionary of all desired calculations.
+A [generator Python script](https://github.com/keithgroup/qa-atoms-dimers/blob/main/scripts/pyscf-calc-generator/generate-pyscf.qa-calculations.py) is used with dictionary of all desired calculations.
-For more information, visit the [keithgroup/apdft-atoms-dimers](https://github.com/keithgroup/apdft-atoms-dimers) repository.
+For more information, visit the [keithgroup/qa-atoms-dimers](https://github.com/keithgroup/qa-atoms-dimers) repository.

 ## JSON data